Italy’s housing market stable, but Covid-19 clouds outlook

 Despite this, average rents have failed to keep up with inflation since the mid-1990s.
 While house prices rose by an average of 6.3% from 2000 to 2008, rents rose by an average of only 2.5% over the same period.
 However in recent years, the gap has been narrowing because of the continuous decline in house prices.

-Housing loan rates at historic lows
+Housing loan interest rates are at historic lows

-The underdevelopment of the mortgage market is partly attributable to the length and cost of the loan recovery process, which makes Italian banks cautious.
 From the time a borrower defaults, legal proceedings usually take from five to seven years.
 Italian house buyers are also reluctant to use mortgage facilities, despite tax benefits, according to the Royal Institution of Chartered Surveyors (RICS).
 The takeup of mortgages expanded sharply when interest rates on new house purchases fell to historical lows of 2.7% in 2010, but since then the demand for new loans for house purchases has slowed sharply, despite generally very low interest rates.

 Why the rapid increase in home ownership?